Skip to content

 • October-November: content push on winter-in-Connemara content.
 Blog posts, Instagram reels, local partner features.

-• December: sell January and February stays as a "slow-start-to-2026" proposition — quiet, reflective, pre-planning the new year.
+• December: sell January and February stays as a "slow-start-to-2027" proposition — quiet, reflective, pre-planning the new year.

 The numbers to aim for

-• Average nightly rate 10-15% below summer peak, but with longer average stays (3+ nights) and higher ancillary revenue
+• Average nightly rate around 10–15% below summer peak, offset by longer average stays (3+ nights) and stronger ancillary revenue

 What gets in the way